talon-one/talon_one.rb/docs/IntegrationApi.md

 Update multiple customer profiles' audiences

 Add customer profiles to or remove them from an audience.
-The endpoint supports 1000 audience actions (`add` or `remove`) per request.  **Note:** You can also do this using the [Update audience](https://docs.talon.one/docs/product/rules/effects/using-effects#updating-an-audience) effect.
+The endpoint supports 1000 audience actions (`add` or `remove`) per request.  > [!note] You can also do this using the > [Update audience](https://docs.talon.one/docs/product/rules/effects/using-effects#updating-an-audience) > effect.

 ### Example